lewisclark/glua-steal/README.md

 ### Lua Loader (Load Before Autorun)

-Place your Lua code in your [gluasteal directory](#The-gluasteal-Directory), in a file named gluasteal.lua This file is executed in its own environment, not in \_G.
+Place your Lua code in your [gluasteal directory](#The-gluasteal-Directory), in a file named gluasteal.lua This file is executed in a separate environment, not in \_G.
 You are still able to access everything stored in \_G.

 This file will be executed every time a Garry's Mod Lua script is about to be executed.
 You can return false to stop the current file (gluasteal.SCRIPT) from being executed.